albanobattistella/Vermanent/README.md

 ## Features

 - Search across transcripts using semantic similarity
-- Analyze voice messages from forensic copies
+- Analyze voice messages from a directory or a zip, tar, gz file
-- Uses spaCy or custom FastText embeddings
+- Uses spaCy or custom embeddings
 - Works locally, no data leaves your machine
-- GPU acceleration via CUDA-supported PyTorch
+- GPU acceleration for transcriptions via CUDA-supported PyTorch

 ---